a-m-c-z/alex-test/README.md

 chmod +x pre_requisite_setup.sh
 ./pre_requisite_setup.sh

+NOTE: The person running this script will need full governance access inside the target subscription.

 This will:
 - Ensure, after running `az login`, that the user has the necessary permissions to perform necessry actions for this task.
 - Set up Terraform state file blob storage in Azure.